How does it work

 Our work on the prestigious biomedical research laboratory ‘Project Capella’ at the University of Cambridge won both the ‘Use of Concrete’ and ‘Winner of Winners’ awards at the 2018 Offsite Awards.
 More than 80% of the frame and façade was built offsite as high quality precast modules, reducing construction time by over five months.

-View our projects using modern methods and offsite
+Our projects using modern methods and offsite

 Developing the first site outside Devon and Cornwall for Trago Mills, an independent, family owned and run discount leisure retailer.
 Bringing much needed employment to the area it includes 11 retail units, external sales area, café, garden centre, goods yard, ice cream stall, bandstand, adventure dome and model railway.

 " The functional and efficient design of the modular units provided us with the best outcome for our budget.
 These extensions have enhanced the teaching provision and enabled us to provide high quality facilities to accommodate increased pupil numbers.
 Combined with the use of modular construction, the team exceeded our expectations for the quality of the build and practical completion was on programme.
-The authority will certainly consider specifying offsite manufacturing techniques again for future projects.”
+The authority will certainly consider specifying offsite manufacturing techniques again for future projects.
 "Project Manager West Sussex County Council